 Pros and cons of hearing aids with rechargeable batteries

-What is a rechargeable hearing aid?
+What is a rechargeable hearing aid battery?

 Instead, the best thing you can do is talk to your hearing healthcare professional about purchasing new hearing aids that are already equipped with rechargeable batteries.
-Keep in mind there won't be as many choices available to you.

 Advantages of using rechargeable batteries

-A 90-year-old patient of Cross's found them to be invaluable.
+For example, a 90-year-old patient of Cross's found them to be invaluable.
 “Quite frankly, you could drive down the street and hear her television or pound on the door and she would not hear you,” he said.
 “She had limited dexterity and sight — and wouldn’t wear hearing aids because she couldn’t change the battery.”

 He fit her with rechargeable hearing aids and kept an extra charger in his office so she wouldn’t have to live without her hearing aids if a problem occurred.